onirix-ar/online-code-editor-samples/embedsdk-listen-events/README.md

 # Embed SDK listen events

-Using this example you can log in the browser console all the events you are subscribed from the Onirix Embed SDK.
+Using this example you can log in on the browser console all the events you are subscribed from the Onirix Embed SDK.

 <p style = 'text-align:center;'>
   <image